 The cloud, virtualization, and virtual desktop infrastructure (VDI) help make IT's life easier — and the whole organization more agile — but each of these features also presents serious security challenges.
 Although there is no one-size-fits-all solution to managing security in the enterprise 2.0 world, the enhanced security features and user-centric offerings in Microsoft Windows Server 2012 make security a much more comfortable proposition for IT.
 Read this technology brief to learn how Windows Server 2012 helps to mitigate risks and streamline compliance, as well.

 With support for Windows Server 2003 ending, transitioning to Server 2012 is clearly a must for companies.
 While migration will be an adjustment for organizations relying on niche applications that are 10 years old, the costs of not upgrading to Server 2012 could prove fatal.

 Published Date: Feb 23, 2017

 Desktop and application virtualization have steadily gained ground to address a broad range of use cases across organizations of all sizes.
-According to ESG research, over the past few years, desktop virtualization has consistently risen to be included among the five most commonly-identified IT priorities for 2016, alongside such perennial corporate objectives as fortifying cybersecurity and managing data growth.
+According to ESG research, over the past few years, desktop virtualization has consistently risen to be included among the five most commonly-identified IT priorities, alongside such perennial corporate objectives as fortifying cybersecurity and managing data growth.

 Published By: Red Hat